whipowill/wow-acore-mod-savage-roar/README.md

 This module uses [55Honey's ZoneDebuff](https://github.com/55Honey/Acore_ZoneDebuff/blob/master/zoneDebuff.lua) technique to apply the buff to Feral Druids.
 His custom auras, included in this module's MySQL file, can enable a variety of buffs/debuffs.

+You can view the effects of this module in your character screen.

 ## Credits

 - ChatGPT